 When a fully vaccinated person gets infected with COVID-19, that's called vaccine breakthrough.
 Vaccine breakthrough happens with any vaccine including measles, mumps, flu and others.

 Fully vaccinated Vermonters

-About 436,711 people have been fully vaccinated in Vermont.
-The breakthrough cases represent a small portion, about 0.3%, of the fully vaccinated population.
-Since January 2021, 6.5% of cases among Vermont residents have been fully vaccinated.
+About 462,800 people have been fully vaccinated in Vermont.
+The breakthrough cases represent a small portion, about 1.0%, of the fully vaccinated population.